 TGax Editor: Change the paragraph below of this subclause as follows (#CID 25126, 25068):

-An HE AP sends a Trigger frame to initiate OFDMA or MU-MIMO transmissions in the uplink direction or a TRS Control subfield to initiate OFDMA transmissions in the uplink direction.
-The Trigger frame or TRS Control subfield identifies non-AP STAs participating in the UL MU transmissions and assigns RUs and/or spatial streams to these STAs.
+An HE AP sends a Trigger frame to initiate OFDMA or MU-MIMO transmissions in the uplink direction or a frame containing a TRS Control subfield to initiate OFDMA transmissions in the uplink direction.
+The frame initiating these transmissions in the upling direction is a triggering frame.
+The triggering frame identifies non-AP STAs participating in the UL MU transmissions and assigns RUs and/or spatial streams to these STAs.
 Multi-STA BlockAck frames can be used by the AP to acknowledge the frames transmitted by multiple non-AP STAs.
-The scheduling of these Trigger frames can be set up between a non-AP STA and the AP using TWT operation to save power and reduce collisions.

-Ack Policy Indicator subfield
+The scheduling of these triggering frames can be set up between a non-AP STA and the AP using TWT operation to save power and reduce collisions. (#25126, 25068)Ack Policy Indicator subfield

 TGax Editor: Change the table below of this subclause as follows (#CID 25126, 25068):